 This is where it gets iffy.
 Some users find them super comfy.
 Others just can’t get along with a ski-band styled headband.
 Different heads, different fit, so comfort is a real toss-up in this case.
 If they do work for you, then you’ll find the long battery life more than sufficient for your gaming needs.

 If you need a great pair of wireless headsets, give the SteelSeries Arctis 7 a spin.

 2. Razer Kraken Tournament Edition Headset – Best For PC Gaming

-- The #1 Best-Selling Gaming Peripherals Manufacturer in the US: Source - The NPD Group, Inc., U.S. Retail Tracking Service, Keyboards, Mice, PC Headset, PC Microphone, Gaming Designed, Based on dollar...
+- The Peripherals Manufacturer in the US: Source - The NPD Group, Inc., U.S. Retail Tracking Service, Gaming Designed: Keyboards, Mice, PC Headsets, and PC Microphones, Based on dollar sales, Jan.
+2017-...

 - THX 7.1 Surround Sound Capable: Provides industry-leading audio realism for in-game immersion by providing accurate spatial audio information beyond standard 7.1 surround sound directional cues

 - Sound Built for Immersive Gaming: Outfitted with custom-tuned 50 mm drivers

 Razer headsets are loved for a good reason.
 They look cool, they have good sound and the price is reasonable.
 Let’s bring the Kraken TE in for a closer view.

 ✔️ What we like: Great sound with THX spatial audio

 ❌ What we don’t like: Not much to complain about